NetApp Global File Cache Alternative (Part 1)

 Both solutions support hybrid multicloud in public clouds (AWS, GCP, Azure).
 Resilio also supports other cloud platforms, as well as any S3-compatible cloud object storage.
 Both solutions support NetApp cloud volumes ONTAP and ANF — but NetApp requires this in the cloud where Resilio does not.
 Resilio runs on virtual machines running your OS of choice—hosted in your MSP of choice.

 Resilio operating system support includes Linux, Windows, macOS Server, BSD, and a variety of 3rd-party NAS solutions where Resilio runs natively on the NAS.
-Besides being cross-platform, another advantage of Resilio Connect is that you can use any type of storage out at the edge, at the core, or in the cloud—including NetApp.
+Besides being cross-platform, another advantage of Resilio Platform is that you can use any type of storage out at the edge, at the core, or in the cloud—including NetApp.
 This could be direct-attached, SSDs, JBODs, NAS, or SAN.
 Anything.

 Active-Active vs Active-Passive High Availability